 • In a medium bowl, beat cream cheese, sour cream, lime juice, and 1 cup of pepper jack cheese until combined and smooth.

-• Fold in minced garlic, corn, green chiles, cilantro, and tajin.
-Pour into prepared baking dish.
-Top with remaining shredded cheese.
+• Fold in minced garlic, corn, green chiles, cilantro, and Tajin.
+Pour into a prepared baking dish.
+Top with the remaining shredded cheese.

 • Bake for 26-30 minutes (or hot and bubbly).